ISP-SST/sst_archive/docs/ARCHITECTURE.md

 important to note that the ingestion steps for individual data types is hosted by the app that also owns the data models into which the data will be ingested.

+The `ingestion` app is also responsible for synchronizing the contents of the local database with the SOLARNET Virtual Observatory.

 ### [metadata](../metadata/README.md)

 This app hosts the database models for all the data contained in the FITS keywords that are stored in a data cube.